microsoftgraph/microsoft-graph-docs-contrib/concepts/app-authorization.md

 - **Developer** — The user name of the developer who registered the application.

-- **Data destination** — The sink where the data will be delivered.
+- **Data destination** — The sink where the data is delivered.
 If approved, this app can move the requested data to any location within the listed sink.

 - **App publisher** — The Microsoft Entra tenant ID where the app is registered.
 For single-tenant apps, this value is the same Microsoft Entra tenant ID as your tenant.